TheMarcinGlab/AI-powered-Enterprise-E-commerce-Application/README.md

+Due to the nature of the project, I can present the code during the technical interview.

 # Online Store Description

 The project presents a complete online shop application with an advanced purchasing process.
 The application includes browsing products, managing the cart, placing an order, and handling the user account.
 Below are the described views with examples.